mkschuster/bsfpython/doc/Notes.md

  - Groups: BSF Sample objects can be grouped for further analysis in e.g. RNA-Seq or ChIP-Seq experiments.

+### Class Hierarchy

+ - ProcessedRunFolder Name
+     - Project Name
+         - Sample Name
+             - PairedReads ReadGroup
+                 - Reads1 Name
+                 - Reads1 File
+                 - Reads2 Name
+                 - Reads2 File

-Sample naming and Replicates
+## Sample naming and Replicates

 Initially, replicates were implemented as BSF PairedReads objects inside BSF Sample objects.
-This strategy was in line with CASAVA processed run folder directory structures, as long as all BSF Sample objects resulted from the same BSF Processed Run Folder object (i.e flow-cell).
+This strategy was in line with CASAVA processed run folder directory structures, as long as all BSF Sample objects resulted from the same BSF Processed Run Folder object (i.e flow cell).

-Later, when it became clear that samples could result from different flow-cells resulting in BSF Sample objects bearing the same name, the code base needed some adjustments.
+Later, when it became clear that samples could result from different flow cells resulting in BSF Sample objects bearing the same name, the code base needed some adjustments.

 The bsf.data.Collection.sample_groups instance variable has been changed from a Python dict of